Kallum Watkins

 Kallum Paul Watkins (born 12 March 1991) is an English professional rugby league footballer who plays as a or forward for the Leeds Rhinos in the Super League and England at international level.

 He previously played for the Leeds Rhinos in the Super League and the Gold Coast Titans in the NRL.
 Watkins was contracted to the Toronto Wolfpack in the Super League, but did not play for them.
 Watkins joined Salford Red Devils in 2020, and returned to Leeds Rhinos in 2025.

 Early life

 Watkins was born in Manchester, England to a Jamaican mother and a British father.
-Watkins began his rugby league career at his local club Langworthy Reds (Salford) before moving on to Salford Junior Academy.
+Watkins began his rugby league career at local clubs Langworthy Reds and Folly Lane, before moving on to Latchford Albion of Warrington.
 In 2007, after impressing in a trial at Leeds he signed a junior contract with the club.

-Watkins has earned representative honours for the England Under 17s team against the AIS.
+Watkins has earned representative honours for the England Under 17s team against the Australian Institute of Sport (AIS).